 Earlier this year, I was elected President of our neighborhood’s well association.
-While our small water system serves just 13 homes, it takes a small army to keep it operational.
+Our small water system serves just 13 homes, but it takes a small army to keep it operational.

 It has been a huge commitment, but I awoke this morning feeling grateful to not only live near, but to have the opportunity to work alongside, a group of such dedicated and selfless individuals.

-Late last week, stormy weather and high winds caused power outages across the region.
-Fortunately, our small water system does have a generator, so, more often than not, we don’t experience interruptions in service.
+Late last week, stormy weather and high winds caused power outages across the area.
+Fortunately, our small system has a generator, so, more often than not, we don’t experience interruptions in service.
 But this week we discovered the generator’s battery needed to be replaced, and true to form our community rallied.

-Whether we’re standing in the rain wearing our gum-boots, walking in the darkness wearing headlamps, or saying hello outside (sometimes still wearing our pajamas), we come together to support one another.
+Whether we’re standing in the rain wearing gum-boots and headlamps, or just saying hello outside (sometimes while still wearing our pajamas), we come together to support one another.

-I’ve lived in many different types of communities over the years.
-In some of those communities homes were nearly stacked on top of one another, and, ironically, those were the ones I felt the least connected to.
-Now, living in a community where most of the homes are situated on nearly an acre of land each, and there are no sidewalks or street lights, I feel so much more connected.
+I’ve lived in many different types of communities over the years, and in some of those communities, homes were nearly stacked on top of one another.
+Ironically, those were the ones I felt the least connected with.
+Here, where most of the homes are situated on nearly an acre of land, and there are no sidewalks or street lights, I feel much more connected.
+Ironic, I know.

 Expressing gratitude for the good things in our life is a self-care practice that helps strengthen the emotive dimension of our health.

 Being part of a community, whether it’s within your own neighborhood or another nearby area, is just one more example of how caring for ourselves properly enables us to care for others in a meaningful way.
 Strong communities care about the well-being of their neighbors as much as their own.